What Does (And Doesn't) Renters Insurance Cover?

 Renters insurance covers personal liability

-Most renters insurance policies include $100,000 of liability protection, covering the costs associated with a lawsuit or damages.
+A typical renters insurance policy includes $100,000 of liability protection, covering the costs associated with a lawsuit or damages.

-Although any one person is unlikely to have a lawsuit filed against them, the damages can be extensive in the rare instance it happens.
-Say a visitor trips and injures themselves.
+A Say a visitor to your home trips and injures themselves.
 They could potentially file a lawsuit against you to cover their medical bills.
 Or suppose your dog bites a guest: The average cost for a dog bite claim in the U.S. is about $35,000.
-Personal liability coverage will reimburse you for attorney fees and also any damages a policyholder might be ordered to pay a plaintiff.
+So while the chance of you getting sued may be low, the damages can be extensive should it happen.
+Personal liability coverage will reimburse you (up to your policy limit) for attorney fees and any damages you might be ordered to pay a plaintiff.

 illustration of hotel bed and take-out food